 On the other hand, Spoof was not a formal tabletop game but rather an informal chance to deceive or fool another person.
 Spoof had fully evolved its hostile, deceptive meaning by the 1900s.
 In the middle of the 20th century, both the noun and verb forms of the caricature had acquired imitation-related connotations.

-Following the broader evolution of hacking, today’s more advanced hackers have developed software that mimics or steals a legitimate email address or phone number and then utilizes that information to earn the target’s trust.
+Following the broader evolution of spoofing, today’s more advanced hackers have developed software that mimics or steals a legitimate email address or phone number and then utilizes that information to earn the target’s trust.

 How Does Spoofing Happen?